dic1911/Fast_Fourier_Transform/README.md

-A FFT project done in c++.
+A FFT project done in c++. <br>
-Final Project of Calculus 2016 2nd semester.
+Final Project of Course "Calculus" 2016 2nd semester.